 - Rings, bracelets, necklaces, and scrap

 Most gold jewelry is valued based on its gold content.
 If a piece has additional value (diamonds, designer, or estate), that is considered separately.
+Learn more about gold jewelry vs gold coins.

 Gold Coins